-This is why it's important to keep these marks out of the sun or wear a broad-spectrum sunscreen with an SPF of 15 or higher to prevent them from getting worse or lasting longer than they should.
+If you are prone to hyperpigmentation, try to keep these marks out of the sun and/or wear a broad-spectrum sunscreen with an SPF of 15 or higher to prevent them from getting worse or lasting longer than they should.

 Hyperpigmentation refers to any disorder that causes a darkening of the skin, usually in patches or spots, including the darkening of the skin that happens after an acne lesion heals.

 Hyperpigmentation occurs due to extra melanin production, and is much more common in people with non-Caucasian skin, who tend to genetically produce more melanin.1

 Melanin is a natural pigment that gives the skin its color and also protects skin from the sun.
 It is made by skin cells called melanocytes, which sit at the bottom of the outer layer of skin.1 Since sun exposure creates extra melanin, it can make hyperpigmentation worse.

 First, let's look at how hyperpigmentation occurs, and then we will explore how the sun makes it worse and why it's important to protect your skin from the sun if you are prone to hyperpigmentation.

 Usually, melanocytes and the melanin they make are equally distributed throughout the skin, leading to an even skin tone.
 In hyperpigmentation conditions, like hyperpigmentation caused by acne lesions, the skin makes more melanin in one location, in one of two ways:

 - By increasing the number of melanin-producing melanocytes

 - By increasing the amount of melanin the melanocytes make